losnir/ampel/README.md

 # 🚦 Ampel

 <img src="https://losnir.github.io/ampel/ampel.svg" align="right"
-     title="Size Limit logo by Anton Lovchikov" width="120" height="140">
+     title="Size Limit logo by Anton Lovchikov" width="111" height="120">

-Ampel is a lightweight, dependency free* load balancer that is suitable to no real production use cases.
+Ampel is a lightweight, dependency free* load balancer that is tailored to one specific use case.
 Enjoy. :sparkles:

 \* Well, almost dependency free.
 It requires only `appmetrics` for production in order to easily expose internal Node.js metrics.

 ## Architecture

-The design is simple, we create a vanilla Node.js HTTP server, and for each incoming request (`GET`/`POST`) we open a connection to the upstream backends using `http.request`.
-The request payload and response are elagantally `.pipe()`'d to each other for simplicity.
+The design is simple, the process creates a vanilla Node.js HTTP server, and for each incoming request (`GET`/`POST`) it opens a connection to the upstream backends using `http.request`.
+The request payload and response are elegantly `.pipe()`'d to each other for simplicity.

 ## Features

-:heavy_check_mark: All `GET` reqeusts are served using a round robin method.\
+:heavy_check_mark: All `GET` requests are served using a round robin method.\
-:heavy_check_mark: All `POST` requests are sent to all upstream backends, with the first responder evantually serving the incoming request.\
+:heavy_check_mark: All `POST` requests are sent to all upstream backends, with the first responder eventually serving the incoming request.\
 :heavy_check_mark: Exponential back-off retry interval.\
 :heavy_check_mark: Exposes Graphite protocol metrics (currently only supports `InfluxDB` API).